justunsix/garden/src/content/docs/notes/005-Computer-Shortcuts-Helix.md

 ### Search and replace sequence

-- % - to select whole buffer
+- % - to select whole buffer or v for visual select

-- s - split the selection, and type the word you want to substitute, press enter
+- s - split the selection, and type the pattern/word you want to substitute, press enter

   - All the occurrences of the word are selected

-- c - change the selections, and type the new word, to replace all occurrences
+- c - change the selections, and type the replacement to replace all occurrences

 - , or Esc - Go back to selections, normal mode

 To modify all lines in a certain way, you would first select the whole